dots-env/dots-env/README.md

   -c, --command [command]          REQUIRED!
 Set the command that will execute with the selected env.
 ```

 ## 📋 Contributing Guide

-If you would like to write tests or improve this package, please sent your PR! :D
+If you would like to write types, tests or improve this package, please sent your PR! :D